Jawad Saleem: Artistic career

-He was one of the founders of the Jama'et Baghdad lil Fen al-Hadith (The Baghdad Modern Art Group, founded in 1951) with fellow artist Shakir Hassan al-Sa'id and Mohammed Ghani Hikmat (1929–2011); a group which attempted to combine ancient Iraqi art traditions with modern European techniques.
-The group's mantra, was istilham al-turath – seeking inspiration from tradition.
-Saleem, along with al-Said and other members of the Modern Baghdad group were inspired by the 13th-century Baghdad School and the work of ancient calligraphers and illustrators such as Yahya al-Wasiti who was active in Baghdad in the 1230s.
+He was one of the founders of the Jama'et Baghdad lil Fen al-Hadith (The Baghdad Modern Art Group, founded in 1951) with fellow artist Shakir Hassan al-Sa'id and Mohammed Ghani Hikmat (1929–2011), a group who attempted to combine ancient Iraqi art traditions with modern European techniques.
+The group's mantra, was istilham al-turath—seeking inspiration from tradition.
+Saleem, al-Said, and other members of the Modern Baghdad group were inspired by the 13th-century Baghdad School and the work of ancient calligraphers and illustrators such as Yahya al-Wasiti who was active in Baghdad in the 1230s.
 They believed that the Mongol invasion of 1258 represented a "break in the chain of pictorial Iraqi art" and wanted to recover lost traditions.
 After the death of Saleem in 1961, al-Said headed the group.
 This group accomplished a great deal in terms of popularizing modern art by giving Iraqis a sense of national pride in their ancient art heritage.

-Saleem first came to the attention of international audiences in 1952 when his competition entry, The Unknown Political Prisoner was one of 80 selected out of 3,500 entries for exhibition at the Tate Gallery in London and was the only Arab artist to be included in the exhibition.
-The following year he toured the United States and his work was well received.
+Saleem first came to the attention of international audiences in 1952 when his competition entry, The Unknown Political Prisoner, was one of 80 selected out of 3,500 entries for exhibition at the Tate Gallery in London and was the only Arab artist to be included in the exhibition.
+The following year, he toured the United States, and his work was well received.

 Although he worked both as a painter and sculptor, he always had misgivings about practicing both simultaneously.
 Towards the end of the 1950s, he made the decision to focus exclusively on sculpture.